Legal updates

 As consumers become increasingly environmentally conscious, businesses selling to consumers seek to promote their green credentials in order to differentiate themselves from their competitors.
 Green claims which are accurate, backed up by evidence, and verifiable are permissible and encouraged by the CMA, who highlight that, with the right information, consumers can make informed choices – in turn building consumer confidence, and increasing the incentive to invest in green initiatives.
 However, green claims frequently fall foul of CMA guidance.

-Importantly for retailers, the CMA guidance sets out that even where a retailer is merely displaying a misleading green claim made by a manufacturer, both the manufacturer and the retailer may be liable for engaging in an unfair commercial practice - creating a significant risk for retailers.
+Importantly for retailers, the CMA guidance sets out that, even where a retailer merely displays a misleading green claim made by a manufacturer, both the manufacturer and the retailer may be liable for engaging in an unfair commercial practice – creating a significant risk for retailers.

 What steps should you take?